syncfusion-content/javascript-docs/js/api/ejChart.md

-color of the major grid lines.
+Color of the major grid lines.

 #### Default Value